 Top 10 Facts about Stage Fright

-After going through all the articles about performance anxiety on the internet, I have created the top ten most common facts to give you an overview.
+After going through all the articles about performance anxiety on the internet, I have created the top ten most common facts to give you an overview and save you massive amounts of time.
 Enjoy!

 1) Expectation with no plan